 - Step #3: Adjust the floss in your fingers so that you are using a new section each time.
 This avoids reintroducing the food particles and plaque that you may have just removed.

 - Step #4: If your child has wider spaces between any teeth, you may use an interdental toothbrush.

 It all begins here.
 If you establish good oral hygiene now, your child will be inclined to continue it as an adult.
 You may also want to educate your child that great oral care is about more than just avoiding tooth decay and gum disease.
 Poor oral hygiene has been linked to heart disease, diabetes, kidney disease, dementia, and so forth.
 Your child’s first visit to a dentist should be within six months of that first tooth erupting.
 Your child should then see his or her dentist every six months after.
 Instill in your child how important it is to have their teeth cleaned and mouth examined on a regular basis.

 Ensure Excellent Oral Health for Your Children

 It is never too young to start taking care of your teeth and gums the right way.
 This is why it so important to teach your children, ensure that they brush and floss every day, and take them to see a dentist twice a year.
 Since your children will enjoy pain-free teeth, they will see visiting the dentist as a positive experience and embrace it as an important step in enjoying a long and healthy life.
 Jeffrey D. Clark, DDS, is a foremost dentist in the Scottsdale area who wants to help you and your children enjoy beautiful, healthy smiles.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your appointment.